 For diving deeper into food, currently reading, highlighting, shifting, and practicing with these books: Healing with Whole Foods by Paul Pitchford, The Natural Way of Farming by Masanobu Fukuoka, Staying Healthy with the Seasons by Elson M. Haas, The Yoga of Herbs by Dr. David Frawley, Herbarium by Caz Hildebrand.
 In connecting to scarcity and abundance as an expression of the land and her cycles and how our cooking can be truly reflective, I wandered on visionary food writer Patience Gray.
-As I evolve with the information I receive and test it to patternings in the body and mind, the small details down to the oil we should be using do matter.
-The many ways to nurture the body and mind are person specific.
+As I evolve with new observations, I test it to patternings of the body, spirit, and mind, the small details down to the oil we should be using do matter.
+The many ways to nurture the whole are person specific.
 I explore and share these findings at karenman.substack.com.

 Life’s love affair, 粥, From Fuchsia Dunlop’s Shark’s Fin and Sichuan Pepper: A Sweet-Sour Memoir of Eating in China: